An Insider’s Guide to Vegetarian Restaurants in Ho Chi Minh City

 Tippy’s

-Speaking of Mexican food, this one’s definitely my favorite in town.
+When it comes to Mexican food, this is my favorite restaurant in town.
 I probably eat here once a week (but probably twice…).
 There a handful of vegetarian items on the menu: from burritos to enchiladas to chilaquiles.
 No, it’s not exactly like my beloved Southern California Mexican food, but it’s as close as I’ve found in Asia.
 And they actually have real salsa!
-My go-to is the bean, cheese, and potato burrito.
+My go-to is the bean, cheese, and french fry burrito.

 Al Sham